Level: Certificate Course

 - Basic tool kit: (not compulsory)

-All of the above and extra consumables like saw blades, sandpaper, drill bits, rubber wheels are available for purchase on the premises.
+Extra consumables like saw blades, sandpaper, drill bits, rubber wheels are available for purchase on the premises.
 You may provide your own tools and silver if preferred.

 We reserve the right to change program content and materials when it becomes necessary.
 We reserve the right to withhold certification until full payment is received.